India's onion crisis: shortages after the best-ever harvest

-PACHORE WANI, India, July 9 Indian farmer Ranganath Watpade made a killing last year by putting off selling his onions until four months after he harvested them.
+PACHORE WANI India Indian farmer Ranganath Watpade made a killing last year by putting off selling his onions until four months after he harvested them.
 This year, the same trick has backfired.

 The country has produced a record harvest, but many farmers in the onion bowl of India's western state of Maharashtra have lost a large share of their crop damaged in storage, adding to the country's inflation woes.